Proofs¶

 - 0: frame@A

-- Tactic dependent induction variable?¶
+- Tactic dependent induction @system:expr_annot? variable?¶

 Apply the induction scheme to the conclusion.
 If no argument is specified, the conclusion must be a universal quantification over a well-founded type.
 Alternatively, a term of a well-founded type can be given as argument, in which case the goal is first generalized in the dependent variant (see

-) before proceeding with the induction.This tactic always uses a strong induction principle (as opposed to the
+generalize dependent) before proceeding with the induction.This tactic always uses a strong induction principle (as opposed to the

-tactic, which performs a weak induction when the conclusion is an equivalences).
+inductiontactic, which performs a weak induction when the conclusion is an equivalences).

 - Tactic destruct hypothesis_id as simpl_ip?¶